Bad, Bad Leroy Brown

 "Bad, Bad Leroy Brown" is an uptempo, strophic story song written by American folk rock singer Jim Croce.
 Released as part of his 1973 album Life and Times, the song was a No. 1 hit for him, spending two weeks at the top of the Billboard Hot 100 in July 1973.
 Billboard ranked it as the No. 2 song for 1973.

 Croce was nominated for two 1973 Grammy Awards in the Pop Male Vocalist and Record of the Year categories for "Bad, Bad Leroy Brown".
-It was his only number-one single before his death on September 20 of that year.
+It was Croce's only number-one single before his death on September 20 of that year and his final single to be released during his lifetime.